schr0841/cnn_project/README.md

 <img width="630" alt="Screenshot 2024-09-12 182404" src="https://github.com/user-attachments/assets/92385612-198a-485c-83dc-efeff4fa3be3">

-The model itself is relatively simple since we are only averaging the fist and second models' outputs by dataset.
+The model itself is relatively simple; we are only averaging the fist and second models' outputs by dataset.
 Essentially, this model has only two layers: the input layer and the output layer.

 We compile and train the ensemble model in the same manner as its two submodels.
 Here, our x value becomes the averaged training_set predictions from the first and second model, while our y values become the true labels corresponding to the averaged training predictions.
 Finally, the validation_data for the ensemble model is the averaged predictions from the two submodels on the validation dataset and the true labels for the validation dataset itself.

 <img width="844" alt="Screenshot 2024-09-08 173247t" src="https://github.com/user-attachments/assets/32f297f2-743d-4a63-9095-dcb8a8e39428">
 <img width="875" alt="Screenshot 2024-09-08 173359" src="https://github.com/user-attachments/assets/457282e9-2418-41e3-afaf-6554c509089f">
 <img width="854" alt="Screenshot 2024-09-08 173504" src="https://github.com/user-attachments/assets/94c12058-bc1e-420e-a0f3-ed0e73dc0a18">

 ### Chaining Models